blog76/outstatic_blogs/outstatic/content/ai-image-generators/how-to-make-use-of-leonardo-ai-generate-150-free-ai-images-with-a-single-click-ultimate-guide.md

 - Enter your email address in the field provided.

-- Check your inbox for an email with a link to join the Discord channel.
+- Check your inbox for an email with a link to join the Discord channel

 - Click on the invitation link for the Discord channel.